weakish/weakish.github.com/dive-into/typescript.md

     return (p as Fish).swim !== undefined;
 }
 //
-// Here `p as Fish` is a type assertion.
+// Here `p as Fish` is a type predicate.
+//
+// TypeScript 3.7 introduces a similar feature called assertion signature,
+// which models assertion functions in existing JavaScript (e.g. Node.js). function assertIsFish(v: any): asserts v is String {
+    if (typeof v !== "string") {
+        throw new AssertionError("not a string");
+    }
+}

-// Using type assertions outside the context of type guard definition can be dangerous.
+// Using type predicates outside the context of type guard definition can be dangerous.
 // For example, how a type assertion breaks an innocent pure function: function multiplyTen(x: number): number {
     return x * 10